allinurl/goaccess/README.md

 [`config/goaccess.conf`](https://raw.githubusercontent.com/allinurl/goaccess/master/config/goaccess.conf)
 as a starting point and change it as needed.

-A minimal config file with a real-time HTML report needs to set at least the options `log-format`, `log-file`, `output` and `real-time-html`.
-For example, for apache's *combined* log format:
+A minimal config file for a real-time HTML report requires at least the following options: `log-format`, `log-file`, `output` and `real-time-html`.
+For example, for Apache's *combined* log format:

     log-format %h %^[%d:%t %^] "%r" %s %b "%R" "%u" time-format %T